mattund/modem-statistics/README.md

  - Detect physical-layer upgrades (channel bond count, DOCSIS 3.1 OFDM carrier) within seconds
  - Analyze modem data to correlate transport/IP-level issues with RF environment issues
- - Share information with your Internet Service Provider (ISP) for troubleshooting
+ - Share extremely detailed, useful information with your Internet Service Provider (ISP) for troubleshooting time-specific RF problems (i.e. evening/PM only)
  - Diagnose and/or audit new equipment or physical changes on your system

 # Supported Modems